-1. Introduction to the Master Learning Programme
+1. Introduction to the Master Programme

-In the Autumn 2015, the Department of History and Social Science commenced a new Master level programme in History, Social Studies and Planning and in Politics and Administration based on a common Master Learning framework.
-Specifically, the Master Learning Programme focuses on small states and islands, which is an underlying theme throughout the entire programme.
-Students thus become academically equipped and with a particular focus on the context of small states and islands.
+In the Autumn 2015, the Department of History and Social Science commenced a new Master level programme in History, Social Science and in Politics and Administration based on a common Master framework.
+Specifically, the Master Programme focuses on small states and islands, which is an underlying theme throughout the entire programme.
+Students thus become academically equipped and with a focus on the context of small states and islands.

-The different academic fields within the Master Learning framework meet in a common reflexive ontology and epistemology with the focus on a practice-oriented and context bound science.
-The programme is therefore, problem-oriented and interdisciplinary.
-Master learning is also a programme developed to provide individual competences that meet the specialised needs of a small but highly modern labour market.
+The different academic fields within the Master framework meet in a common reflexive ontology and epistemology with the focus on a practice-oriented and context bound science.
+The programme is, therefore, problem-oriented and interdisciplinary.
+The Master degree is also a programme developed to provide individual competences that meet the specialised needs of a small but highly modern labour market.
 Summarised, the programme provides students with the opportunity to specialise within reflexive science, a thematic field, and also to find a personalised theme of specialisation.

-The Master Learning programme is research based, and the unity of the programme is its common professional focus on a reflexive, context dependent and practice-oriented science, empirically oriented towards key historical and/or societal problematics and themes of modern societies.
+The Master programme is research based, and the unity of the programme is its common professional focus on a reflexive, context dependent and practice-oriented science, empirically oriented towards key historical and/or societal problematics and themes of modern societies.

-The learning foundation of the Master Learning programme is the idea of learning as an active community of academic practice, that is, a form of learning where students are active coparticipants in the study course in the form of professionally organised forums like thematic seminars, colloquium, study groups, project groups, etc. An important part in the development of a professional academic community of practice and the personal training path is the problem-oriented project work and close academic-society linkages.
+The learning foundation of the Master programme is the idea of learning as an active community of academic practice.
+As such, it is a form of learning where students are active co-participants in the study course, in the form of professionally organised forums like thematic seminars, colloquiums, study groups, project groups, etc. An important part in the development of a professional academic community of practice and the personal training path, is the problem-oriented project work and close academic-society linkages.